SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-10-17-welcome-to-mixed-reality-oct-17th-launch-edition.markdown

 Microsoft refer to the new “Mixed Reality” setup as their “Windows Mixed Reality Family”, pairing up “Mixed Reality Ready” PCs, with headsets and controllers.

-&nbsp;

-You should see this advertised wherever you see the new headsets or mixed reality enabled PC’s on offer.&nbsp; Just to make it clear, it is not just the headset you need, but a PC to run the experience as well.
-Not a lot of manufactures highlight the PC component of the setup, so Microsoft is trying to be upfront as to the requirements.&nbsp; Most people will find however, that their existing gaming PC should be up to the task or may simply need a graphics card update (I recommend a minimum of an Nvidia GTX1050, which is fairly cheap).
+You should see this advertised wherever you see the new headsets or mixed reality enabled PC’s on offer.
+Just to make it clear, it is not just the headset you need, but a PC to run the experience as well.
+Not a lot of manufactures highlight the PC component of the setup, so Microsoft is trying to be upfront as to the requirements.
+Most people will find however, that their existing gaming PC should be up to the task or may simply need a graphics card update (I recommend a minimum of an Nvidia GTX1050, which is fairly cheap).

-#### &nbsp;
+####

 > #### [Unsure if your PC is up to the task, then check out this handy App in the Microsoft Store to test your PC and see if it is Mixed Reality ready](https://www.microsoft.com/en-us/store/p/windows-mixed-reality-pc-check/9nzvl19n7cnc).

-# &nbsp;
+#

 # The Headsets